PhiCtl/Panda-final-project/index.md

 <h3> Where and how WFA comes into play </h3>

 We did a deep analysis to find out which are the most used words among the female and male speakers.
-We used a _Word Frequency Analysis_ tool just to count the occurrence of each noun, verb, adverb and adjective for all the speakers.
+We used a <i>Word Frequency Analysis</i> tool just to count the occurrence of each noun, verb, adverb and adjective for all the speakers.

 For each study group of words considered (namely between verbs, nouns, adjectives and adverbs), we present a plot with the 30 most used words between male and female speakers.
 In the respective plots, it can be seen which verbs, adjectives, nouns and adverbs are most used by a male speaker and which by a female speaker and, furthermore, which are used almost equally between the two genders.
 Moreover we reported the <i>word clouds</i> visualization, which shows a random display of all the words (between verbs, nouns, adjectives and adverbs, respetively) in a source of quotations, where the size of each word is proportional to the number of times it has been counted in the set of all quotations.
 These visualisations are interesting, and they can be a quick and direct way to give an overview of how our speakers are talking.